benyohaiphysics/OpenPhysics/README.md

 * Working collaboratively will increase the speed resources are made.
 * Working collaboratively will increase the quality of resources.
-* We're not trying to create exam questions, these should be repeatable tasks for student to practice.
+* We're trying to produce **lots** of repeatable tasks for students to practice specific skills.
+This is not a bank of exam questions.
-* Contibute all variations back for the community to benefit.
+* All variations should be contributed back to the community.

 ## Limitations